spedemon/Occiput/README.rst

 Getting started
 ===============
+Examples and demos of the features of Occiput are in the /occiput/notebooks folder.
-To get started, install Jupyter and launch the scripts in the /occiput/notebooks folder.
+To get started, install ``Python Jupyter`` and open the scripts in /occiput/notebooks.

 Website